kundupro/packages-GENMETA/README.md

 # GENMETA : An R package
 Generalized Meta-Analysis(GENMETA) is an approach for combining information on multivariate regression parameters across multiple different studies which have different, but, possibly overlapping information on subsets of covariates.
 GENMETA implements the generalized meta-analysis using iteratively reweighted least squares (IRWLS) algorithm.
-For details of the method, please see the arXiv version of our paper at: https://arxiv.org/abs/1708.03818
+For details of the method, please see Reference below.
 This file provides guidelines for implementing generalized meta-analysis(GENMETA)

 NOTE: If the user wants to directly download the source files from Github, please go to the link https://github.com/28pro92/GENMETA) and see the README for further instructions.
 If the user wants to directly install the package from R console, please read the following instructions:

-Step1:
+# Installation procedure:
 install.packages("devtools", dependencies=TRUE)
 library(devtools)

 install_github("28pro92/packages-GENMETA")
 library(GENMETA)

-STEP:2

-##---- sourcing the files in the GENMETA------##
-source("GENMETA.R")
-source("myoptim.R")
-source("GENMETA.summary.R")
-source("sign.star.R")
+# Example describing how to create input aruments for GENMETA

-#--------- The following code is for the simulation results in Table 2----------------#
+#--------- The following code is for the simulation results in Table 3 shown in Reference----------------#

 # Setting-I (Ideal setting)